unrealwork/atsd-use-cases/USMortality/README.md

 This final example filters records for a particular city and time.
 Weekly samples are aggregated into months and the sum and count of samples in each month are calculated.
 With the line
 `HAVING count(value) >= 4`, months with less than 4 weekly samples are excluded (October 2016 has only 1 row).

-You can look at various other [SQL queries examples on our GitHub page](https://github.com/axibase/atsd-docs/tree/master/api/sql/examples).
+You can take a look at various other [SQL queries examples on our GitHub page](https://github.com/axibase/atsd-docs/tree/master/api/sql/examples).

 ### Detailed SQL Example 1 - Pneumonia and Influenza Deaths in Boston
 ------------------------------------------------------------